data-gymnasia/courses/content/linear-algebra/content.md

 ---

 Many fundamental geometric transformations are linear.
-The figure below illustrates several linear transformations (as well as one nonlinear one) from the plane to the plane.
+The figure below illustrates several linear transformations (as well as one nonlinear one, for comparison) from the plane to the plane.
 The leftmost column shows a square grid of points, and the rightmost column shows the images of those points.
-The columns in between show each point somewhere along the path from its original location in the domain to its final location in the codomain, to help you get a feel for which points go where.
+The other columns show each point somewhere along the path from its original location in the domain to its final location in the codomain, to help you get a sense of which points go where.

     center: img(src="images/transformations.svg")

+_{button.next-step} Continue_

+---

+This 3Blue1Brown video provides some helpful animated illustrations of linear transformations:

+    center: <iframe width="560" height="315" src="https://www.youtube.com/embed/kYB8IZa5AuE?start=159&end=211" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_{button.next-step} Continue_

+---

 ### Rank